 What We Do

 My group’s research focuses on the functioning of sensitive hydrologic systems and how they are affected by, and contribute to, climate change and other perturbations.
 I use field measurements and numerical modelling to understand interactions between groundwater, surface water, soil carbon, glaciers and climate to project water shortages and carbon emissions.
-I use these insights to design engineering interventions which can be used as climate change adaptation strategies (e.g. infiltration trenching, coastline stabilization) and to limit carbon emission (e.g. peatland reclamation).
+These insights are used to design engineering interventions which can be used as climate change adaptation strategies (e.g. infiltration trenching) and to limit carbon emission (e.g. peatland reclamation).

 My current research areas include mountain groundwater, wetland hydrology and biogeochemistry, and climate change adaptation strategies.
 Learn more.